-So, while it may appear that only the end of the action trajectory is crucial, the explanatory model is clear: the perception of every position between A and B is equally vital for success.
+While it may appear that only the end of the action trajectory is crucial, the explanatory model is clear: the bridging process of every position P of the bottom of the glass towards the coaster is equally vital for success.
 The finalization of the action and the bridging process are, in fact, two distinct phenomena that must be successfully executed sequentially.
 One can never reach a successful conclusion if the bridging phase has not been successful as well.

-However, the successful completion of the end phase is also crucial for a task to succeed.
-This success hinges on perceiving that the tau-value, within the external (primary) focus, is approaching zero.
-Then, within the internal (secondary) focus, adjustments to the outer surface of the oars c.q. the paddles must be realised upon which the boat, in a precise and safe manner, ends up between the pillars of the bridge and doesn't collide with it.
-Ergo, in many motor actions, it can be concluded that, after a phase of relative acceleration during the bridging phase, a relative deceleration of the action object occurs as the end of the action approaches.
+However, the successful completion of the end is also crucial to make an action succeed, and it stands or falls with perceiving that the tau-value, within the external (primary) focus, approaches zero.
+Then, within the internal (secondary) focus, adjustments to the movements of the bottom of the glass must be made so that the glass is precisely slowed down to gently touch the coaster.
+In such a way that the action is executed briefly but that no contents is spoiled or the glass get broken.
+So, within many motor actions, it can be observed that after a phase of relative acceleration during the bridging phase, there is a relative deceleration of the action object as the end of the action approaches17.